Childhood & Youth

 Course structure

-Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
-You will also have the opportunity to have a one-to-one meetings with your personal tutor.
+Teaching on this degree combines lectures for all students, small-group seminars, and tutorials.
+You will also have the opportunity for one-to-one meetings with your personal tutor.

 Assessment and feedback

-In each year of study, you will have a number of essays and end of year exams.
+In each year of study, you will have a number assessments.
 You may also be asked to give a presentation, present an academic poster and produce a portfolio.
 In your second year, you will be required to submit a research proposal in preparation for a research project or dissertation in your final year.

 You will be given written feedback on your assessments, and you will have the opportunity to discuss this with your tutor in more detail.